-Horse of a lifetime: Casall Ask
+Horse of a lifetime: Casall ASK

 - Rolf-Goran Bengtsson reveals favorite horse

-- Casall Ask won Hamburg leg of LGCT in final outing
+- Casall ASK won Hamburg leg of LGCT in final outing

-(CNN)Casall Ask's farewell to showjumping was fairytale stuff.
+(CNN)Casall ASK's farewell to showjumping was fairytale stuff.

 The legendary stallion, 18, emerged victorious at this year's Hamburg LGCT leg in his final ever appearance on the tour.